 - Data Analytics – Social Media Managers are regularly being asked to prove the effectiveness of social media in the business.
 It’s therefore important to be well versed on analytics, using it to help make smarter decisions.

 These are just some of the key areas that a Social Media Manager needs to be experienced in.
 As well as this, it’s also important to have typical interpersonal skills, such as good team work, strong communication skills and time-management.
+Check out the detailed Social Media Manager job description.

 It’s also important to remember that social media is constantly changing and so the role of a Social Media Manager will also continue to evolve.
 What a Social Media Managers role involves today may be completely different in a year or two…